bahlolab/TBtypeR/README.md

 mixture detection is detailed in our [preprint on MedRxiv](https://doi.org/10.1101/2024.06.12.24308870).
-TBtypeR has the highest accuracy in prediction of minor strain fractions, with other tools unable to accurately quantify mixtures at below 5% minor strain fraction (see below).
+TBtypeR has the highest accuracy in prediction of minor strain fractions, with other tools unable to accurately detect or quantify mixtures below 5%:
 <img src="publication/08_data/fig1B.png" align="center" height="300"/>

 ## The Nextflow Pipeline: TBtypeNF